DeloitteHackathon/AnalyticsChallenge/README.md

 ### Teams
 Good collaboration within the team will be key success factor.

-Each participant will be part of a team of 2-4 people.
+Each participant will be part of a team of 3-5 people.
 People are free to team up as they wish (we recommend a good mix of skillsets in the same team: technical, business and presentation skills).

 We suggest that you look for the following qualities in your team:
-* Experience building small apps
 * Experience with data visualisation
 * Experience with statistics/machine learning
 * Experience with business presentations/pitches